Hassan-Bahrami/QuadTree/ReadMe.md

 ## Introduction

 A QuadTree is a tree data structure used to partition a 2D space into regions (quadrants), recursively subdividing it into four quadrants or nodes until each node contains zero or a specified number of points.
-It is particularly useful for spatial indexing, collision detection, and nearest neighbor search.
+It is particularly useful for spatial indexing, collision detection, and nearest neighbour search.

 This project provides a basic implementation of a QuadTree with the following functionalities:
 - Insertion of points